Francis Alexander Anglin: Chief Justice of Canada

 In the Persons case, Anglin held that women were not "qualified persons" for the purpose of appointment to the Senate of Canada.
 In his decision he noted the decision to permit the appointment of women to the Senate was a political decision for parliament, and judges should remain focused on the language of the Constitution.
 The decision was overturned on appeal by Lord Sankey of the Privy Council, who held that the term could be read broadly to include women and articulated the now-foundational living tree doctrine doctrine of constitutional interpretation, under which the Constitution is "capable of growth and expansion within its natural limits."
 In subsequent cases, however, Anglin interpreted this principle narrowly.

 During the early decades of the Supreme Court, it was customary for each justice to write individual reasons for judgment rather than issuing joint opinions.
 Combined with the frequent dismissal of appeals due to evenly divided votes, this practice made it difficult to establish clear precedents or discern a coherent judicial philosophy.
 As a result, the Court often resolved disputes by applying existing legal principles rather than developing new ones.
 Under Chief Justice Anglin, this individualistic approach began to change.
 During the 1920s, members of the Canadian Bar Association increasingly called for the Court to issue single majority judgments to clarify the law.
 Anglin supported this reform, persuading his colleagues to write unified decisions.
 Where consensus existed, one justice would draft and circulate a majority opinion for review and comment.
 However, if there was not initial agreement, justices would draft their own individual drafts which would be exchanged.

 By 1929, Anglin's health had begun to decline, and he took an extended leave of absence.
 That autumn, Prime Minister King privately described him as "failing, [and having] lost all his brightness."
 Anglin continued to take annual leaves throughout the early 1930s.
 In 1933, after a private conversation with King about retirement, the former prime minister urged him to step down.
 Eventually the government threatened to initiate a formal inquiry into his health and capacity to continue in office.
-Under mounting pressure, he resigned in February 1933, effective at the end of the month.
-On March 2, 1933, just three days after his retirement at the age of 67, Anglin was found dead.
+Under mounting pressure, he resigned on 11 February 1933, effective at the end of the month.
+On March 2, 1933, just two days after his retirement at the age of 67, Anglin was found dead.